Topological Crystals: Introduction

 The most famous example arises from the tetrahedron.
 Here \(X\) is the complete graph on 4 vertices:

 0.5em

 Since $H_1(X,\R)$ is 3-dimensional, the corresponding topological crystal is a graph embedded in 3-dimensional Euclidean space.
 It looks like this:

-Up to translation this crystal has 4 kinds of atoms, corresponding to the 4 vertices of the tetrahedron.
+This crystal has 4 translation equivalence classes of atoms, corresponding to the 4 vertices of the tetrahedron.
 Each atom has 3 equally distant neighbors lying in a plane at \(120{}^\circ\) angles from each other.
 These planes lie in 4 families, each parallel to one face of a regular tetrahedron.
-This structure was discovered by the crystallographer Laves \cite{Laves} and dubbed the `Laves graph' by Coxeter \cite{Coxeter}.
+This structure was discovered by the crystallographer Laves \cite{HL,Laves} and dubbed the `Laves graph' by Coxeter \cite{Coxeter}.
 Later Sunada called it the `\(\mathrm{K}_4\) lattice', studied its energy minimization properties, and raised the question of whether it could serve as the pattern for a crystal form of carbon \cite{SunadaAMS}.
 This form of carbon has not yet been seen, but the Laves graph plays a role in the structure of certain butterfly wings \cite{HoKP}.

 The Laves graph is exciting because it was studied mathematically before being found in nature.
 A more familiar example arises from this graph:

 The corresponding topological crystal provides the pattern for a diamond: